-Whether you’ve foraged heaps of sloes or are looking for a way to make use of leftover, gin-soaked sloe berries, here are five delicious ideas for handmade Christmas gifts.
+You’ve been foraging for hedgerow fruit – or perhaps you want to make use of leftover gin-soaked sloe berries – here are five delicious ideas for handmade Christmas gifts.

-Making your own sloe gin is one of the autumn’s most decadent traditions – but for those looking to take advantage of the seasonal harvest, sloe gin isn’t the beginning and end of what you can do with hedgerow fruits.
-From jam to chocolates, cordial to “slider” – yes, that’s cider infused with sloe berries – here are five delicious ways to put your sloes, whether freshly foraged or retrieved from your finished sloe gin to good use.
-Add a bit of pretty packaging, and you’ll have some Christmas-ready gifts to hand, too.
+It’s one of autumn’s most decadent traditions, but making your own sloe gin isn’t the only solution for the seasonal harvest of hedgerow fruits.
+From jam to chocolates, cordial to ‘slider’ – yes, that’s cider infused with sloe berries – here are five delicious ways to put your sloes (whether freshly foraged or retrieved from your finished sloe gin) to good use.

-A jar of sloe jam isn’t just a gorgeous seasonal treat – it’s also an ideal stocking stuffer.
-Happily, it’s quite simple to make, too.
-Hugh Fearnley-Whittingstall’s recipe for Hedgerow Jelly is a traditional favourite; sloe berries are combined with other hand-foraged picks – including rosehips, crab apples, and rowanberries – for a cold weather indulgence.
-Other recipes put the focus squarely on dark, plummy sloe berries.
-However you choose to make your sloe jam, this is one the quickest and simplest ways to take advantage of your foraged haul.
+A jar of sloe jam isn’t just a gorgeous seasonal treat, it’s also an ideal stocking filler and is simple to make, too.
+Hugh Fearnley-Whittingstall’s recipe for Hedgerow Jelly is a traditional favourite in which sloe berries are combined with other hand-foraged picks, including rosehips, crab apples and rowanberries.
+While other recipes put the focus squarely on dark, plummy sloe berries.
+It’s entirely up to you.

-It always strikes us as a shame to bin our gin-soaked sloe berries once our sloe gin has finished infusing.
-Much better, we think, to turn leftover sloes into moreish chocolates.
-It’s a simple enough proposition: remove any remaining pips from your berries, lay them in a single layer on a lined baking sheet, and dust with cinnamon and orange zest.
-Melt good-quality chocolate in a double boiler and pour over the berries until well coated.
-Leave to chill in the freezer until they’re set.
-These are sure to go quickly.
+Don’t throw away gin-soaked sloe berries once your gin has finished infusing.
+Instead, turn leftover sloes into moreish chocolates.
+Remove any remaining pips from your berries, lay them in a single layer on a lined baking sheet and dust with cinnamon and orange zest.
+Melt good-quality chocolate and pour over the berries until they are well coated.
+Then leave to chill in the freezer until they’re set.

-Happily, leftover berries from sloe gin can also be used to re-macerate in other spirits.
-Brandy is a fine and Christmassy choice: leave yours to steep with 500g of leftover sloe gin berries, red wine, and a wee bit of sugar.
-In a month or two, you’ll have another burgundy-hued treat to toast with this winter.
-Gin-soaked berries can also be added, with a bit of sugar, to a bottle of good-quality sherry, in what’s sure to make for a well-received gift.
+Happily, leftover berries from making sloe gin can also be used to re-macerate in other spirits.
+Brandy is a Christmassy choice: leave yours to steep with 500g of leftover sloe gin berries, red wine and a sprinkle of sugar.
+In a month or two, you’ll have another burgundy-hued treat to toast friends and family with.
+Gin-soaked berries can also be added – with a pinch of sugar – to a bottle of good-quality sherry.

-“Slider” may not be the most elegant of names, and this one is a project for only the most devoted sloe artisans – but when it’s well made, sloe cider can be a real treat.
-The pros make theirs in large, glass demijohns, infusing cider with gin-soaked sloe berries for roughly a month and a half, or until the resulting mixture is light pink and tastes of dark fruit and almonds (the latter of which is imparted by the pips).
+It might not be the most elegant of names, but a well-made ‘slider’ or sloe cider can be a real treat.
+The pros make ‘slider’ in large glass demijohns, infusing cider with gin-soaked sloe berries for roughly six weeks or until the resulting mixture is light pink and tastes of dark fruit and almonds (the latter is imparted by the pips).